Rodney Bingenheimer's English Disco: Peak

 In November 1973 writer Richard Cromelin reported, "Once inside, everybody's a star.
 The social rules are simple but rigid: All you want to hear is how fabulous you look, so you tell them how fabulous they look.
 You talk about how bored you are, coming here night after night, but that there’s no place else to go.
 If you're not jaded there's something wrong.
 It's good to come in very messed up on some kind of pills every once in a while, and weekend nights usually see at least one elaborate, tearful fight or breakdown.
 If you're 18 you're over the hill.

+Led Zeppelin regularly frequented Rodney Bingenheimer's English Disco.
+NME writer Mick Farren observed, "They were number one on the groupie target roster, and Rodney Bingenheimer would be pandering to them as they sat in the back of his cupboard-sized discotheque getting their dicks sucked by thirteen-year-olds under the table."

 In 1987 Pamela Des Barres wrote, "...they called me awful names at Rodney Bingenheimer's English Disco, old being the most popular odious declaration of loathing.
 I let them get to me; they told me I was over the hill, and I looked in the mirror, inspecting my twenty-five-year-old face for early stages of decrepitness.
 The most hideous of these tartlets was Sable Starr.
 She thought she invented nipples and pubic hair."